ibm-cloud-docs/power-iaas/configuring-aix-mdm.md

 # Configuring MDM on AIX
 {: #configuring-mdm}

-You can configure MDM on an {{site.data.keyword.powerSysShort}} AIX VM.
+You can configure MDM on an IBM Power Systems&trade; PowerVM AIX LPAR.
 {: shortdesc}

 1. Begin by connecting to the provided **Management** URL.